SPARC-X/SPARC-X-API/README.md

 conda install -c conda-forge sparc-x-api
 ```

-Installing the pre-compiled SPARC binary alongside SPARC-X-API (Linux only)
+You can also install the pre-compiled SPARC binary alongside SPARC-X-API (Linux only).
 ```bash
 conda install -c conda-forge sparc-x
 ```